What are the consequences of the US International Tax System?

 US multinationals book a disproportionate share of profits in low-tax locations.
-In 2012, US multinationals reported one-third of their overseas profits in three low-tax countries: the Netherlands, Ireland, and Bermuda (figure 1).
-The top ten foreign locations of their profits, including other low-tax countries such as Switzerland, Singapore, and the US Caribbean Islands, accounted for 60 percent of their non-US profits.
+In 2013, US multinationals reported over one-fourth of their overseas profits in three low-tax countries: the Netherlands, Ireland, and Bermuda (figure 1).
+The top ten foreign locations of their profits, including other low-tax countries such as Switzerland, Singapore, the UK Caribbean Islands, and the United Kingdom itself accounted for just over 60 percent of their non-US profits.

 Most of the advanced industrial countries have lowered their corporate income tax rates in recent years at least in part to attract multinational businesses, while US rates have changed little.
 The increasing discrepancy between US and foreign rates has strengthened incentives to shift income and has reduced US tax revenue.

 Despite evidence that firms shift the location of real investment in response to tax rate differences among countries, a substantial share of real activity of US multinationals remains in high-tax countries.
 These tend to be large economies with close economic ties to the United States (figure 2).
 Although their statutory rates have declined over time while the US corporate rate has remained unchanged, some of them allow less generous rules for capital recovery than the United States.
-As a result, their effective corporate tax rates on new investments are, on average, only slightly lower than the US rate.
+As a result, for most of these countries, their effective corporate tax rates on new investments are only slightly lower than the US rate.

 Incentives to Accrue Cash Overseas